Bikepacking is basically backpacking with your bicycle

 - rain jacket and trekking pants (optional for cold weather)

 There are also travel essentials like cash, smartphone, spare batteries/power bank/charger, and a camera.

 Villegas himself has bikepacked in many beautiful places around the Philippines including Marinduque, Mindoro, Samal Island, Talicud Island (near Samal), Alabat Island, Siquijor, Sagada, and the Cordilleras to name a few.
 Internationally, he’s gone on bikepacking adventures from Incheon to Busan in South Korea and Fukuoka to Osaka in Japan.

 For those who are just starting to get into it, coming from Metro Manila, the best way to get into bikepacking is to ease into an overnight trip.

 “One of the favorite destinations for at least an overnight bikepacking trip is Soloviento Resort near Lake Caliraya,” says Villegas.
 The lakeside watersport eco-resort and campsite situated on the shores of Lake Caliraya in Laguna offers space where visitors can enjoy fresh air, wide open spaces, and natural mountain lake breeze relatively near Manila.

-For those who want to do a more advanced route, Marinduque is also a favorite of bikepackers.
-“It’s very near Manila, and you can do an island loop ride for two or three days.
+For those who want a more advanced route, Marinduque is also a favorite.
+“It’s near Manila, and you can do an island loop ride for two or three days.
 You can also bikepack around Mindoro, from Calapan to Puerto Galera, and stay in Talipanan Beach,” suggests Villegas.